 The area has been attracting Hollywood refugees since the early 1900s, when a film company opened a studio there.
 Since then, the area has been home to such legends as Charlie Chaplin (who built the Montecito Inn in 1928 largely for film casts and crews), as well as Kirk Douglas, Ellen DeGeneres, Kevin Costner, Jennifer Aniston, Jennifer Lopez and Oprah Winfrey.

 Santa Barbara's biggest attraction is the beach.
 If you're a sun worshipper, you may want to park your towel near Stearns Wharf and spend your first day there.
 Even if you prefer the shade, start your visit with a brief stroll along the waterfront.

 Take time to walk or ride the trolley to the end of Stearns Wharf.
 Although the shops and restaurants on the wooden pier are touristy, the view from the end is one of the best in the city, with the purple Santa Ynez Mountains in the background and the ocean behind you.
 Also along the waterfront is a protected harbor sheltering commercial fishing vessels as well as luxury yachts and sailboats.
-Walk along the seawall, which is lined with international flags, and visit the city's intriguing Maritime Museum.
+Walk along the seawall, which is lined with international flags.
 If you're hungry, you can dine alfresco at one of several seafood restaurants while watching the boat parade.

 State Street is the city's main street and where you'll find most of its other attractions, shops, restaurants and nightspots.
 You can walk up State Street from the waterfront, but it's easier to catch the electric shuttle to the middle of town and stroll around from there.